WVUHPC/Modern-Fortran/_episodes/40-MPI.md

 |------|------------|-------------|
 | **Ready Mode** | ``MPI_Rsend`` | Will only work if matching receive is already waiting.
 Must be well synchronized or behavior is undefined.

+## Broadcasting and Reducing

+So far we have used what is call a point-to-point communication.
+Calling ``MPI_Send`` and ``MPI_Recv`` will send and receive data to/from a single receiver/sender.
+Now we will explore the other extreme, one sending to all and all collecting data to one.

 {% include links.md %}